Harvesting methods for seed material from species-rich grassland – a long-term comparison

 Conclusions

-The results were published at (chargeable):
+The results were published at (subscription required):

-Schaumberger, S.; Blaschka, A.; Krautzer, B.; Graiss, W.; Klingler, A. and Pötsch , EM (2021): Successful transfer of species-rich grassland by means of green hay or threshing material – does the method matter in the long term?
+Schaumberger, S.; Blaschka, A.; Krautzer, B.; Graiss, W.; Klingler, A. and Pötsch, EM (2021): Successful transfer of species-rich grassland by means of green hay or threshing material – does the method matter in the long term?
 Applied Vegetation Science 24 (3), 24:e12606.

 Graiss Wilhelm, Dr.